Bluff, New Zealand: Culture

-Te Rau Aroha Marae is located at Bluff.
+Te Rau Aroha marae is located at Bluff.
 It is a marae (meeting ground) for the Awarua Rūnanga branch of Ngāi Tahu, and includes the Tahu Potiki wharenui.

 Attractions

 The town previously included the Paua House, created by Fred and Myrtle Flutey.
-This was an ordinary bungalow transformed by having the outside walls totally covered in paua shells.
+This was an ordinary bungalow transformed by having the outside walls totally covered in pāua shells.
 The interior was also extensively decorated with paua and there is an extensive collection of (often kitsch) paua-decorated ornaments, utensils and trinkets.

 The house became a museum after the death of the owners, but was sold and in March 2007 the exhibits removed to Christchurch.
 It has been on permanent display at the Canterbury Museum since July 2008.

 The Bluff Maritime Museum contains an extensive collection of models, boats, artefacts, displays, a working triple expansion engine and a full sized oystering boat, the Monica.